-Home>Feature>Anthony Kern Joins CD8 Congressional Race
+Home>U.S. Congress>Anthony Kern Joins CD8 Congressional Race

 State Senator Anthony Kern speaking with the media at a press conference for the Arizona Freedom Caucus at the Arizona Capitol building in Phoenix, March 2, 2023.
 (Photo: Gage Skidmore)